Bibimbap: Symbolism

-Bibimbap ingredients are rich in symbolism.
+Some people attach symbolism to the ingredients of bibimbap.
 Black or dark colours represent north and the kidneys – for instance, shiitake mushrooms, bracken ferns or nori seaweed.
 Red or orange represents south and the heart, with chilli, carrots, and jujube dates.
 Green represents east and the liver, with cucumber and spinach.
 White is west or the lungs, with foods such as bean sprouts, radish, and rice.
 Yellow represents the centre, or stomach.
 Foods include pumpkin, potato or egg.